 Australian Medicare now applies to the Island.
 Visitors who do not have a medicare card are highly advised to have private travel insurance.
 The Norfolk Island Health and Residential Aged Care Service provides a GP clinic, dental clinic and 24 hour emergency service.
 A pharmacy is located in the Norfolk Mall.
 Although Medicare is available, we strongly recommend private travel insurance to protect you from unforeseen circumstances.

-Norfolk Island National Park welcomes visitors to explore its stunning scenery and rich diversity of bird life.
-From bushwalks to barbecues, there is something for everyone.
-Experience natural Norfolk Island on the walking tracks in the national park.
-Tracks wind through lush palm forests, stands of Norfolk Island pine and along the coastal fringe.
-You can even walk beneath the tallest tree ferns on earth.
-Take in the incredible island views from Mt Pitt and Mt Bates, the two highest points on the island.
-Visit the Captain Cook monument and lookout platform for spectacular coastline views and make use of the picnic facilities and barbecues provided.
+Explore the stunning scenery and rich diversity of bird life in the Norfolk Island National Park.
+Experience natural Norfolk Island on the variety of walking tracks that wind through stands of Norfolk Island pines, lush palm forests, along the coastal fringe & even beneath the tallest tree ferns on earth.
+Mt Pitt & Mt Bates, the two highest points on the island, offer incredible island views.
+Be sure to visit the Captain Cook monument and lookout platform for spectacular coastline views & make use of the picnic & BBQ facilities provided.
+From bushwalks to BBQ’s, the Norfolk Island National Park has something for everyone.

 Norfolk Island Botanic Gardens

 The botanic garden is a great place to explore and learn about Norfolk Island’s plants and animals.
-Wander through the cultivated gardens to see a display of Norfolk Island’s unique plants, and then take a stroll along some of the beautiful walking trails to see the plants in their natural environment and maybe even see some of Norfolk’s amazing birdlife, such as the endemic green parrot (a species found no where else in the world).
+Wander through the cultivated gardens to see a display of Norfolk Island’s unique plants.
+Take a stroll along some of the beautiful walking trails to see the plants in their natural environment.
+Maybe even see some of Norfolk’s amazing birdlife, such as the endemic green parrot (a species found no where else in the world).
 Predominant among its trees is the stately Norfolk Island Pine which can reach a height of 57m.

 Norfolk has approximately 1,600 citizens with roughly equal numbers of Pitcairn descendants, Australians and New Zealanders.